The best food in Puebla that you absolutely have to try

 Alfeñiques

-Sugar paste cooked and stretched in colorful bars or other shapes.
+Sugar paste is cooked and stretched into colorful bars or other shapes.

 There are so many other sweets in Puebla that you really need a month to try them all without getting diabetes.
 For sure, you will need to forget your diet if you want to enjoy them.